mkristian/jar-dependencies/examples/gem-with-jar-dependencies/README.md

 ## lock down version of jar dependencies

-lock down may or may not be needed. in case you want to lock down your versions for the jars execute:
+lock down is optional. in case you want or need to lock down your versions for the jars then execute:

 ```
 lock_jars